StackVista/stackstate-docs/develop/reference/stml/using_stml.md

 ## Tags

 STML is markdown plus HTML-like tags.
-Tags are StackState-specific extensions to Markdown that render in some specific way.
+Tags are Rancher Observability-specific extensions to Markdown that render in some specific way.
 It could be a chart, visualization, pie chart, etc.

 Each tag has its unique rendering, and a set of required or optional attributes.